-Urban and Environmental Policy 300 Environmental Law & Policy, Wednesdays 3 pm-5:55 pm Treehouse N Professor Caroline Farrell (She/Her/Hers) Course Logistics Office Hours: I will be available for in-person appointments on Wednesdays from 2-3 or virtual appointments at a mutually convenient time.
+Urban and Environmental Policy 300 Environmental Law & Policy, Wednesdays 1:55-4:50 Fowler Rm 112 Zoom: https://occidental.zoom.us/j/83031109987 Professor Caroline Farrell (She/Her/Hers) Course Logistics Office Hours: I will be available in-person on Wednesdays from 12:00-1:30 in office 103 in the UEP building or for virtual appointments at a mutually convenient time.
 To schedule an appointment, email me at cfarrell@oxy.edu.
 All readings will be posted on Moodle.
 Please check Moodle before every class, as readings may change over the course of the semester.
-The Moodle link for this class is: https://moodle.oxy.edu/course/view.php?id=34681 UEP 300 is a 4-unit course.
+UEP 300 is a 4-unit course.
 It is expected that students in this class will be devoting at least twelve (12) hours a week (including in-class time) on average.
-Class Format For this Spring, if college schedules in person classes, we will meet in person.
-We will follow the College's policies related to in person classes.
+Class Format We will follow the College's policies related to in-person classes.
 I ask that you wear masks in class throughout the semester even if the college policies change over the course of the semester.
-We will combine lecture, in-class discussions both in a large group and small group format as well as some in class activities to apply the material we are learning.
-We will revisit the format of we return to virtual-classes and I will post those changes to Moodle.
+We will combine lectures and in-class discussions both in a large group and small group format, as well as some in-class activities to apply the material we are learning.
+We will revisit the format if we return to virtual-classes, and I will post those changes to Moodle.
 What is this course about?